Budibase/website/content/blog/automation/workflow-automation.md

 In fact, the costs of using different tools can vary greatly.
 Different platforms might charge on a per-user, per-query, or fixed cost basis, so it’s vital to do your homework and make sure platform fees don’t undercut your efficiency savings.

+Check out our guide to [enterprise workflow automation]() to find out more about the tools available to larger organizations.

 ### No-code & low-code workflow automation

 Another popular option is using no/low-code platforms for workflow automation.
 These are platforms that are designed to make it easy and cost-effective to build applications, including for managing specific workflows.